 There was a sound behind her in the hall.
 The front door had just banged shut.
 Dottie sent him a questioning look.

 William looked towards the door, clearly knowing who had just arrived.
 His expression was impossible to read.
 Dottie felt troubled.
 She heard a clattering of a woman’s heels.
 His sister?
 But surely Eleanor was still in Matlock?
-A woman’s voice, coming nearer, called, ‘Bill, sweetie, it’s only me!’
+A woman’s voice, coming nearer, called, ‘Bill, darling, it’s only me!’